 - That the bond is for the benefit of any person who is harmed as a result of an agency’s violation of state laws that pertain to collection agencies

 The amount of this type of bond is determined on a state level and can, in some states, be as high as $100,000, though they are significantly lower in most cases.
-You can use our surety bond cost calculator to get a ballpark estimate on the cost of your bond.

 The bond amount is not the same as the bond cost though!
 To get bonded, you need to pay a bond premium which is a small percentage of the total amount of your bond.
 When you apply for your bond, the surety which issues your bond will assess your personal credit score but it may also refer to your business and personal financial statements, and your personal assets and liquidity to make a better decision.